skryptz5m/burglary-docs/install.md

 It is recommended that you add qb-burglary to the [qb] folder

 ## Add the inventory images
-These images can be found in the images folder qb-burglary
+You can find the images in the qb-burglary folder

 Take the provided images and add them to your qb-inventory images folder, qb-inventory -> html -> images